unknownhad/Himanshu-Home/content/posts/LegallyBlocked.md

 ### State-of-the-Art Tech

 From a technological standpoint, Legally Blocked is a **cutting-edge platform**.
 It lives entirely on the Cloudflare edge network.
-We've leveraged [https://pages.cloudflare.com/](Cloudflare Pages) for hosting static content, and we've utilized [https://workers.cloudflare.com/](Cloudflare Workers) for our backend operations, written in Node.js.
-The database we use is Cloudflare [https://developers.cloudflare.com/d1/](D1), currently in the alpha stage.
+We've leveraged [Cloudflare Pages](https://pages.cloudflare.com/) for hosting static content, and we've utilized [Cloudflare Workers](https://workers.cloudflare.com/) for our backend operations, written in Node.js.
+The database we use is Cloudflare [D1](https://developers.cloudflare.com/d1/), currently in the alpha stage.
 This project is entirely serverless, requiring no server management, thus delivering a seamless user experience.

 ### Together We Grow